Josiah Child: War with Mughal India

-Child lost the war with Aurangzeb, 6th Mughal Emperor, which took place between 1688 and 1690.
+Child lost the war with Aurangzeb, 6th Mughal Emperor of India, which took place between 1688 and 1690.
 Aurangzeb, however, did not take any punitive action against the company and restored its trading privileges.
 "For a massive indemnity and promises of better conduct in the future, he Aurangzeb graciously agreed to the restoration of their East India Company's trading privileges and the withdrawal of his troops".

 Economic philosophy

 Child contributed to the literature of economics, especially Brief Observations concerning Trade and the Interest of Money (1668), and A New Discourse of Trade (1668 and 1690).
 He was a moderate in the days of the mercantile system and has sometimes been regarded as a sort of pioneer in developing the free-trade doctrines of the 18th century.
 Though Child considered himself a proponent of the competitive market, he simultaneously argued for a government-controlled interest rate and restricted trade among the colonies, benefiting England.

 He made various proposals for improving English trade by following the Dutch example.
 He advocated a low rate of interest as the causa causans of all the other causes of the riches of the Dutch people.
 This low rate of interest he thought should be created and maintained by public authority.
 Child, whilst adhering to the doctrine of the balance of trade, observed that a people cannot always sell to foreigners without ever buying from them, and denied that the export of the precious metals was necessarily detrimental.

 Like other writers in what is commonly called the mercantilist period or tradition, he viewed a numerous population as an asset to a country.
 He became prominent with a new scheme for the relief and employment of the poor.
 He also advocated the reservation by the mother country of the sole right of trade with her colonies.

 In Sir Josiah Child, Merchant Economist (1959), William Letwin considers that Child's economic thought was of little theoretical importance but notes that he was "the most widely-read of seventeenth-century economic writers".